 - Yes, you can ruin your rhinoplasty.
-The best ways to ensure good rhinoplasty results follow:
+The best ways to ensure good rhinoplasty results include the following:

-- Always choose a board-certified specialised plastic surgeon with ample experience in rhinoplasty
+- Always choose a board-certified specialist plastic surgeon with ample experience in rhinoplasty surgery

-- Always follow all advice given by your surgeon, to ensure a quick and safe recovery
+- Always follow the advice given by your surgeon, to ensure a quick and safe recovery

 - Avoid any trauma to the face following your rhinoplasty